zhutao100/qwen-code/docs/tools/shell.md

 ## Environment Variables

 When `run_shell_command` executes a command, it sets the `GEMINI_CLI=1` environment variable in the subprocess's environment.
-This allows scripts or tools to detect if they are being run from within the Gemini CLI.
+This allows scripts or tools to detect if they are being run from within the CLI.

 ## Command Restrictions